JingMatrix/ChromeXt/README.md

 <!-- I might implement it for older Android versions if there are some requests for doing so. -->

 Tap five times on the Chrome version from the Chrome settings, you will see the `Developer options` menu.
-After restarting Chrome, ChromeXt offers you the `Developer tools` page menu.
+After restarting Chrome, ChromeXt offers you
+1. the `Developer tools` page menu for the UserScript manager front-end,
+2. the `Eruda console` page menu for other pages

 ### AD Blocker solution